 Via New York, New York

 “Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

 “Further information will be forwarded you as soon as it is received.

 “Chief Information Bureau

-George remained in the Philippines until July 1944 when it became apparent that the Americans were going to invade the Philippines.
+On September 21, American planes flew over the camp and began bombing.
+The next day, the POWs were sent to Bilibid Prison.
 The Japanese began transferring large numbers of POWs to Japan or other occupied countries.
 He and the other POWs were taken to Bilibid Prison.
 When he arrived at the prison, he was admitted to the hospital ward, on September 9, 1944, because he was suffering from beriberi.
 How long he remained in the hospital is not known.

-Trucks arrived at the camp and at dawn on October 9, the POWs rode to Bilibid Prison and spent the night.
-They were next taken to Pier 7 in the Port Area of Manila.
-The POWs were boarding the ship at 4:00 P.M. on the 11th when they heard air raid sirens.
+A list of POWs being sent to Japan was posted and Geroge’s name was on it.
+The POWs were next taken to Pier 7 in the Port Area of Manila.
+The POWs were boarding the Arisan Maru at 4:00 P.M. on the 11th when they heard air raid sirens.
 Nothing on the ship showed that it was carrying POWs.
 All 1775 prisoners were crammed into the first hold of the ship which could hold 400 men.
 Along the sides of the hold were shelves that served as bunks, but the bunks were so close together that a man could not lift himself up when he used one.
 Those standing had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans, which the POWs could not use since they were packed in the hold so tightly.
 This resulted in the floor of the hold being covered with human waste.

 Anton Cichy stated, “For the first few days, there were 1800 of us together in one hold.
 I don’t know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck there.”